-The Indiana Climate and Democracy Catalyst Fund prioritizes funding for frontline communities, place-based organizations, tribal governments, rural communities, and rural governments.
+The Indiana Climate and Democracy Catalyst Fund prioritizes funding for 501c3 non-profits with a focus on frontline communities, place-based organizations, tribal governments, rural communities, and rural governments.
 This fund aims to support grassroots, newly developing organizations, and/or organizations and places that want to develop relationships with funders in Indiana.

 Organizations must be centered in Indiana, led by Indiana communities and/or center community voice in work, and have measurable community outcomes.